Spring

 Spring Feng Shui Advice for Your Home

-Guest Post: Learn how to jump-start your spring with these expert Feng Shui tips by NYC-based consultant Ann Bingley Gallops of Open Spaces Feng Shui.
+Contributor: Learn how to jump-start your spring with these expert Feng Shui tips by NYC-based consultant Ann Bingley Gallops of Open Spaces Feng Shui.
 You may remember Ann’s excellent winter feng shui tips last year.
-Now — just in time for spring — Ann provides spring Feng Shui advice to get your season off to a great new beginning.
-Here’s what she has to say…
+Now — just in time for spring — Ann provides spring Feng Shui advice to get your season off to a great […]

 Easter – Celebrating Life’s New Beginnings